MARCO-K/AzureBackupProtection/README.md

 `Set-AzureBackupProtectionPolicy -ResourceGroupName 'RG' -RecoveryServicesVault 'VAULT' -VM 'VM1' -sourceprofile Name -targetprofile Name -instance InstanceName`

 ### Start-AzureBackupDatabase
 Start backup for a database on SQL instance.
-You can select the requiered backup type.
+You can select the required backup type.
 It can be used to do an initial backup after you enabled backup protection or start a backup after a scheduled backup fails.

 Start a full backup for a database 'test'.